Jarosław Lindner

-Jarosław Lindner (born Jarosław Ciarczyński on 28 June 1988) is a Polish professional footballer who plays as a striker for Sportfreunde Lotte.
+Jarosław Lindner (born Jarosław Ciarczyński on 28 June 1988) is a Polish professional footballer who plays as a striker.

 Career

-Born in Gdańsk, Lindner played with Polish side Janowianka Janow in his youth before moving to the Hannover 96 youth teams in August 2003.
+Born in Gdańsk, Lindner played with Polish side Janowianka Janów in his youth before moving to the Hannover 96 youth teams in August 2003.
 Lindner made his professional debut in the Bundesliga as a substitute in the 1–0 loss to 1899 Hoffenheim on 29 August 2009.

 From 2010 to 2015, Lindner played for German third division side Holstein Kiel.
 On 11 August 2015, Lindner transferred to SV Wehen Wiesbaden on a two-year contract.
-On 21 August 2016, he transferred again to Sportfreunde Lotte, signing on a one year deal.
+On 21 August 2016, he transferred again to Sportfreunde Lotte, signing on a one-year deal.